-In administering more than 150 science education programs, the Oak Ridge Institute for Science and Education (ORISE) prioritizes resources across projects, departments and entities to ensure that each program is tailored to support science education and workforce development.
-ORISE works to expand the diversity of the scientific and technical fields by actively recruiting participants on both a national and international level, including special outreach to Historically Black Colleges and Universities and Minority Education Institutions.
+By managing more than 160 science education programs, the Oak Ridge Institute for Science and Education prioritizes resources across projects, departments and facilities to ensure that each program is designed to support science education and workforce development.
+Our team works to expand diversity in the scientific and technical fields by actively recruiting participants on both a national and international level, providing special outreach to Historically Black Colleges and Universities and Minority-Serving Institutions.

 STEM professionals who have the commitment and willingness to nurture the next generation of scientists and engineers make excellent mentors.
 ORISE matches mentors with participants and provides them with the orientation they need to contribute to the education and training of the next generation of scientists, as well as help to advance the mission of DOE.
 Through various resources, ORISE helps mentors develop skills that translate into successful, professional relationships.